Night of Champions (2010): Background

-The event was held at the Allstate Arena in Rosemont, Illinois.
+The fourth annual Night of Champions was held at the Allstate Arena in Rosemont, Illinois.

-Night of Champions was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2007.
-The 2010 event was the fourth Night of Champions.
-It was held on September 19, 2010, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois and featured wrestlers from the Raw and SmackDown brand divisions.
+Night of Champions is a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2007, with the event based around championship matches.
+The fourth event was held on September 19, 2010, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois and featured wrestlers from the Raw and SmackDown brand divisions.
 Tickets went on sale on July 24 via Ticketmaster.

-As per the theme of the event, every championship promoted by WWE at the time was defended.
+As per the theme of the event, every active championship promoted by WWE at the time was defended.
 These included the three championships on Raw—the WWE Championship, the United States Championship, and the WWE Divas Championship—the three championships on SmackDown—the World Heavyweight Championship, the Intercontinental Championship, and the WWE Women's Championship—and the promotion's sole tag team championship—the WWE Tag Team Championship, which was available to both brands.